TF2Autobot/tf2autobot/README.md

 - use emojis on almost all messages
 - add an option to set all craft weapons as currency (0.05 ref)
 - INVALID_VALUE exception
+- Mention every items on each offer review reasons
 - and more to come!

 ## Added features